Falcons, Saints set for 100th all-time meeting

 "I think it's most important not to pay attention to the record," Saints tackle Terron Armstead said.
 "Understand that it's a team that we play twice a year and have great battles against -- an extremely talented team.
 We cannot look at the record at all.
 Our record either."
 New Orleans was 5-0 without quarterback Drew Brees before he returned from thumb surgery to complete 34 of 43 attempts for 373 yards and three touchdowns in a 31-9 victory against Arizona in the last game before the bye.

 The Saints hope the time off will help running back Alvin Kamara and tight end Jared Cook to return from two-game absences caused by ankle injuries.
 Both were back at practice Wednesday, with Kamara limited and Cook a full participant.
-The Falcons expect the return of their quarterback, as Matt Ryan is likely to start after a one-game absence precipitated by a high ankle sprain.
-He practiced Wednesday on a limited basis.
+The Falcons will have their quarterback back, as Matt Ryan will start after a missing one game because of a high ankle sprain.
 Ryan's absence from a 27-20 home loss to Seattle before the bye ended a streak of 154 consecutive regular-season starts.

 The Falcons have been outscored 144-50 in the first half, and the defense has been among the worst in the NFL in big plays and touchdown passes allowed.
 "Really for us, this is our new season," Atlanta coach Dan Quinn said.
 "I told everybody if we have a chance to elevate in every space that we do (things), we're going to try for it -- players, coaches, the whole thing.

 "It's going to take a lot of energy and discipline to do that, but we've got plenty to work on.
 This Sunday, we are looking to how we want to play.
 We are going to focus on that as much as we can.
 Let's get it right."
-Also back from injury for Atlanta should be cornerback Desmond Trufant, who hasn't played since Week 5 because of a toe issue.
+Atlanta cornerback Desmond Trufant, who hasn't played since Week 5 because of turf toe, will be a game-time decision, Quinn said Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)